 The periorbital area is more vulnerable to:

 These factors combine to produce fine lines, crepiness, and slight hollowing.
+Because the skin here is only a fraction of a millimetre thick in places, even small biological changes become visible early.

 In a clinical context, stem cell-based facial therapies typically focus on: